PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

     > Please let People Ops (cced here) know if there are any necessary supplies
     > or equipment that you need.
 You can also reference the company handbook (https://about.gitlab.com/handbook/spending-company-money) in this matter.

-1. [ ] People Ops (Recruiter): Inform the hiring manager about the hire by announcing in general chat channel 'X has joined GitLab as (title)!'
+1. [ ] People Ops (Admin): Inform the hiring manager about the hire by announcing in general chat channel 'X has joined GitLab as (title)!'
 1. [ ] Hiring Manager: Schedule a video call with new team member at the start of their first day.
 1. [ ] Hiring Manager: Organize smooth onboarding with clear starting tasks / pathway for new team member.
-1. [ ] People Ops (Recruiter): Create a row for the new user on the [1Password spreadsheet](https://docs.google.com/spreadsheets/d/1dSlIRbD1b8XisIBbANDK5NGe55LvVSTsWM7aHcWCOVU/edit#gid=0)
+1. [ ] People Ops (Admin): Create a row for the new user on the [1Password spreadsheet](https://docs.google.com/spreadsheets/d/1dSlIRbD1b8XisIBbANDK5NGe55LvVSTsWM7aHcWCOVU/edit#gid=0)

 ### ON YOUR FIRST DAY